(This was my very first post and opening to the blog, back in 2009)

 It was the 4th of July weekend.
 I was directing a summer camp and in desperate need of a few days off by mid-summer.
 We planned a 3-day trip to Sonoma, and stopped at the very first place that was open, The Cellar Door, which was a tasting room for many wineries that did not have their own, and it was there I became hooked.
 I don’t even remember what we tasted there, but I remember where we went after.
 We didn’t know what we were doing, so we went with recommendations during that trip, the first winery they recommended was Gundlach Bundschu, our 2nd stop, and it was there we joined our first wine club… it was all downhill (or perhaps uphill) from there.
 After that trip we made dozens and dozens of trips back up to the many wine regions of N.California, and vowed that someday when I was done with academia that I would work at a winery.
 Then we moved to Oregon.
 I was then close enough to work in the industry.

-I started working for Ponzi Vineyards, first as an Assistant Tasting Room Manager, then to Private Event Coordinator, but realized my passion was about wine, not planning other peoples weddings and parties… so I then took the opportunity to be the General Manager at Cathedral Ridge Winery, a smaller but quickly growing winery in Hood River, Oregon.
+I started working at a well-known winery, first as an Assistant Tasting Room Manager, then to Private Event Coordinator, but realized my passion was about wine, not planning other peoples weddings and parties… so I then took the opportunity to be the General Manager at another winery.
+A smaller but quickly growing winery in Hood River, Oregon.
 During all this time, I’ve had the opportunity to travel to some my favorite wine regions, including France where I spent time in Champagne, Burgundy & Bordeaux.
 Being close to WA I’ve been able to make several trips to some of the amazing wineries in SE Washington, and beyond.
 My husband is from upstate NY, so I gladly join him on trips to visit his family, as long as it involves stops at the Finger Lakes wineries.
 Pretty much, I base all of my trips around wine regions.

 And I find now, that after years of working for independent wineries, I realized I can’t just focus on one producer of wine, I need to know more.
 So I decided to start studying for the first level of certifications through The Court of Master Sommeliers (CMS).
 I took and passed my introduction level in 2007, and am now actively studying to take my certified exam through CMS.
 So as I continue to learn, study, taste, and travel, I will write about my journey, my experiences, and of course the many many wines I plan to continue to consume!